t0gun/blog/content/posts/Testing-Go-HTTP-Clients-Mocks-servers-Edge-Cases-fuzzing-tobiloba-aramide-ogundiyan.md

 ```

 The assert and require helpers are just like if statements but with extra context to validate if our mocked response matches our expected outcome.
+Now let's
-Now let's extend our test function by creating our test server and the assert statements that will occur when requests its:
+extend our test function by creating our test server and the assert statements that will occur when the request hits:

 ```go
 ts := httptest.NewServer(http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {